oasys-kit/pySRU/README.rst

 Documentation
 -------------
-Code documentation will be added soon.
-For using pySRU, start with prepared simulations in Sumulation.py
+For using pySRU, start with prepared simulations in Simulation.py

 A comparison of the pySRU results with other codes can be found at: https://github.com/oasys-kit/pySRU/blob/master/doc/pySRU_comparison.pdf